frc-web-components/frc-web-components/README.rst

 .. image:: ./images/number-bar4.png

-Because of this conversion it's possible for naming collision to happen.
+Because of this conversion it's possible for name collisions to happen.

 .. code:: html